fmartinou/whats-up-docker/docs/configuration/registries/hub/README.md

 The ```hub```registry lets you configure [Docker Hub](https://hub.docker.com/) integration.

 Currently, the supported credentials are:
-- Docker Hub login + Docker Hub Access Token
+- Docker Hub auth + Docker Hub Access Token
-- Docker Base64 credentials (like in [.docker/config.json](https://docs.docker.com/engine/reference/commandline/login/))
+- Docker Base64 credentials (like in [.docker/config.json](https://docs.docker.com/engine/reference/commandline/auth/))
-- Docker Hub login + Docker Hub password (not recommended)
+- Docker Hub auth + Docker Hub password (not recommended)

 !> By default, if you don't configure any registries, WUD will configure a default one with anonymous access. \
 Don't forget to configure authentication if you're using [Docker Hub Private Repositories](https://docs.docker.com/docker-hub/repos/#private-repositories).